ShubhamDalvi1999/Stock_Market_Analysis/readme.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

----
-Feel free to contribute or reach out if you have any questions or suggestions!